 And, Megan is offering special pricing through May 15th.

-Here is a short exert from the article:
+Here is a short excerpt from the article:

 So, what can you do to target new millennial brides?

 Catch Her Attention